nedpals/m-dex/README.md

 (*) - See **Issues** section.

 ### Issues
-1. Pagination is yet to be implemented.
+1. ~~Pagination is yet to be implemented.~~
 2. Loading of group and user-curated chapters is still in progress.
 3. Search won't work unless a user logs in.
 Authentication will be implemented as soon as possible.
 4. Search is limited right to displaying fields.
+5. Messy code.
+Lots of `IndexError`'s need to be detected and catched.

 ## Contributing